nickali/checklists/WordPress-Checklist.md

 - **File Naming** - Use standard WordPress naming hierarchy.

-- **Theme Unit Test** - Use WordPress Theme Unit Test to visually inspect and test theme and test using Theme Check plugin.
+- **Theme Unit Test** - Use WordPress Theme Unit Test to visually inspect and test theme and test using Theme Check plugin even though theme will not be submitted to WordPress theme directory.

 - **Screenshot** - Create screenshot with look and feel of theme.

+- **Jetpack Infinite Scroll** - Support if needed.

+- **'$content_width'** - Set.

   ​